Virginia Tech® home

 SPECIAL ASSIGNMENT GROUPS

-Students who are members of the Corps of Cadets, Oak Lane Community, Residential Well-being Student Leaders, varsity athletic teams, or Living-Learning Programs (LLPs) may be reassigned according to the needs of those programs.
+Residential students who are members of the Corps of Cadets, Oak Lane Community, Residential Well-being Student Leaders, varsity athletic teams, Living-Learning Programs (LLPs), AdvantageVT, or GEO exchange students may be reassigned according to the needs of those programs.

 NON-PROGRAM RESIDENTIAL COLLEGE PARTICIPANTS